Healing lodge: Accessibility and Availability

-One of the major criticisms of healing lodges is that they only service a small percentage of the approximately 3,500 Aboriginals incarcerated in Canada.
+One of the major criticisms of healing lodges is that they only service a small percentage of the approximately 3,500 Indigenous people incarcerated in Canada.
 As of 2011, Section 81 healing lodges had a total capacity of only 68 bed spaces and CSC run healing lodges had a capacity of 194.
 This means that healing lodges can only accommodate 262 inmates.
 Furthermore, as of 2011, healing lodges were not operating at full capacity.
 It is possible that one of the reasons healing lodges do not operate at full capacity is the policy of only accepting minimum or low risk medium-security inmates despite the original intention for healing lodges to accept prisoners of all security levels and for prisoners to have access to these facilities from the time they were sentenced.
-This limits the amount of Aboriginal inmates who have access to healing lodges.
-For example, only 11.3% of male Aboriginal offenders were classed as minimum-security.
-Accepting only low-security inmates has the effect of barring the majority of the incarcerated male Aboriginal population from accessing healing lodges.
-According to the Office of the Correctional Investigator, "No new Section 81 facility has been added since 2001, despite a 40% increase in Aboriginal incarceration."
+This limits the number of Indigenous inmates who have access to healing lodges.
+For example, only 11.3% of male Indigenous offenders were classed as minimum-security.
+Accepting only low-security inmates has the effect of barring the majority of the incarcerated male Indigenous population from accessing healing lodges.
+According to the Office of the Correctional Investigator in 2011, "No new Section 81 facility has been added since 2001, despite a 40% increase in Indigenous incarceration."
+(O-chi-chak-ko-sipi re-opened in 2003, but was founded in 2000; Buffalo Sage Wellness House opened in 2011, but "is an expansion of an existing agreement").
+As of 2024, only one new section 81 lodge has opened, with a capacity of 30 beds: Eagle Women's Lodge (opened in 2019).
+The last CSC-operated lodge opened in 2003.

-CSC has responded to these criticisms by stating that healing lodges are only one of several strategies in Aboriginal corrections.
-"Elders and Aboriginal Liaison Officers are available in all institutions, and Aboriginal Correctional Programs, Aboriginal Community Development Officers, and Aboriginal Community Liaison Officers are in place in all regions, ensuring that offenders have support throughout their sentence, not only when they are placed in a section 81 healing lodge."
-The Pathways initiative (a program designed "to reinforce a traditional Aboriginal way of life through more intensive one-to-one counselling, increased ceremonial access, and an increased ability to follow a more traditional Aboriginal healing path consistent with Aboriginal traditional values and beliefs") has been established in both men's and women's institutions at all security levels.
+CSC has responded to these criticisms by stating that healing lodges are only one of several strategies in Indigenous corrections.
+"Elders and [Indigenous] Liaison Officers are available in all institutions, and [Indigenous] Correctional Programs, [Indigenous] Community Development Officers, and [Indigenous] Community Liaison Officers are in place in all regions, ensuring that offenders have support throughout their sentence, not only when they are placed in a section 81 healing lodge."
+The Pathways initiative (a program designed "to reinforce a traditional [Indigenous] way of life through more intensive one-to-one counselling, increased ceremonial access, and an increased ability to follow a more traditional [Indigenous] healing path consistent with [Indigenous] traditional values and beliefs") has been established in both men's and women's institutions at all security levels.